Michelin96/sqlalchemy-challenge/README.md

 The range of data is from 2010-01-01 to 2017-08-23.

-"Preciptaion" gives a list of the date and the percipition measuerment for that day.
+"Precipitaion" gives a list of the date and the percipition measuerment for that day.

 "Stations" gives a list of all the measurement staions.